michaelxamarin/XamarinLearningOne/README.md

 # XamarinLearningOne
-First Xamarin app used to experiment and test.
+First Xamarin app used to experiment and test